wavemaker/docs/learn/app-development/widgets/datalive/form/form-field-validator.md

    }]);
 ```

-In the above example, VALIDATOR can be accessed from constants service as shown below.
+In the above example, `VALIDATOR` can be accessed from constants service as shown below.

 ```js
 var VALIDATOR = App.getDependency(‘CONSTANTS’).VALIDATOR;
 ```

+### Validator Types

-VALIDATOR contains the default validators which can be accessed using the following validator types.
+`VALIDATOR` contains the default validators which can be accessed using the following validator types.

 |Validator | Validator type |
 |----|----|